povs/ListerBundle/docs/types/list.md

 ````

 To return data `generateResponse` and `generateData` methods are used.
-To both of those methods `ListView` and array of options are passed.
+To both of those methods [ListView object](../views.md) and array of options are passed.
-To generate data you must first understand `ListView` object.
-You can read about it *add link*

 ````php
 // Convert ListView to data array